efinauri/languria/README.md

 # EXPRESSIONS

-When a piece of code produces a value (an instance of one of the types in the table below), it's called an expression.
-When, instead, it represents an instruction, it's called a statement.
+When a piece of code produces a _value_ (an instance of one of the types in the table below), it's called an _expression_.
+When, instead, it represents an instruction, it's called a _statement_.

 In Languria, statements are always expressions; that is to say, every part of the code that can be thought of as an action taken by the program also produces a byproduct value.